suytingwan/multilingual-WSD/README.md

    ```

 ## Experiments
    The difference between translated data and MuLaN is the different training data, inventories, and glosses.
 Since no validation data provided, a small percentage of test data from semevel13 is used as evaluation.
+For easy experiments, our code and preprocessed data can be download at [inventory and evaluation](https://drive.google.com/drive/folders/1G79S-t2Li867bvDPjh2zQZMhgJa6CkKK?usp=sharing).

 ### Experiments with translated data